SiliconLabs/gecko_sdk/app/btmesh/documentation/example/btmesh_soc_hsl/readme.md

 ![Bluetooth Mesh Provisioning Device](readme_img3.png)

 7. Configure the device as **Light Lightness Server** and select the correct group to which the messages will be published (Demo group).
-If you want to test the Bluetooth Mesh Generic OnOff Model, the Light HSL Model, the Scene Model or some other Mesh Model, then select the respective client instead.
+If you want to test the Bluetooth Mesh Generic OnOff Model, the Scene Model or some other Mesh Model, then select the respective client instead.
 You can use only one at a time in our mobile application.
 The mobile application does not support Light HSL Model yet, therefore use the Light Lightness Model.

 ![Bluetooth Mesh Device Configuration](readme_img4.png)